 "The professors I studied under at PLNU through the University NOW program encouraged us to voice our opinions and answer every question confidently, without hesitation.
 I became comfortable talking with college professors without being so intimidated.
 I say this now because in my classes at UCSD with 300 or more people, the fear of being wrong holds students back from participating or asking questions.
 The writing and rhetoric skills I learned give me an edge in class and grant me high scores on my papers.
 The biology class gave me skills so I understand the applications and importance of chemistry in the biological industries and industrial markets.
 The skills I learned through the University NOW program have been so helpful."

 High School Partners

 University NOW is supported by private donors.
 With the recent California state budget cuts, it is becoming difficult for schools to afford bus transportation costs.
-Currently one school has withdrawn from the program as a result of the budget crisis.
-We hope to find more donors to support University NOW so that we can continue to serve 20-30 students per year.
+We hope to find more donors to support University NOW so we can continue to serve 20 to 25 students per year.